rbergm/PostBOUND/docs/source/10minutes.rst

 Following the *batteries included* philosophy, PostBOUND already ships some of the commonly used workloads in query optimization.
-These can be accessed from the :mod:`postbound.workloads` module.
+These can be accessed from the :mod:`workloads <postbound.experiments.workloads>` module.
 Specifically, the Join Order Benchmark (JOB), the Stats Benchmark and the Stack Benchmark are available out-of-the-box:

 .. ipython:: python